List of Marvel Comics characters: T: Tarn the Uncaring

 Tarn the Uncaring is a character appearing in American comic books published by Marvel Comics, created by writer Zeb Wells and artist Carmen Carnero and first appearing in Hellions #6 (January 2021).

 He is an Omega-level mutant-Daemon hybrid from the dimension of Amenth with the power to manipulate genes and read minds.

-Born of Annihilation's forced breeding of captured Arakkii mutants and Amenthi Daemons, the sadistic Tarn became a "genomic mage," using his powers to physically reshape other mutants and grant them new abilities, inspiring the fearful loyalty and worship of those that survived and forming the Locus Vile.
-Following Arakko's subjugation by the Annihilation-possessed Genesis, Tarn, aided by his lover Isca the Unbeaten and his Vile School omnipaths, monitored the Arakkii populace, detecting rebellious thoughts and imprisoning and torturing those who refused to submit to Annihilation.
+Born of Annihilation's forced breeding of captured Arakkii mutants and Amenthi Daemons, Tarn became a "genomic mage," using his powers to physically reshape other mutants and grant them new abilities, inspiring the fearful loyalty and worship of those that survived and forming the Locus Vile.
+Following Arakko's subjugation by Genesis, Tarn monitored the Arakkii populace, detecting rebellious thoughts and imprisoning and torturing those who refused to submit to Annihilation.
 He also claimed a seat on the Great Ring of Arakko and defended it from numerous challengers.

-During the X of Swords tournament, Tarn and his Locus Vile encountered the Hellions on their mission to Arakko to sabotage the Arakkii swordbearers.
-Discovering that their leader Mister Sinister had actually come to collect Arakkii mutant genes and subsequently enraged when Sinister stole samples from himself and his Locus Vile, Tarn and his allies attacked, killing Wild Child, Nanny and Orphan-Maker, and Sinister (secretly a clone of the real Sinister).
-The remaining Hellions escaped with the stolen genetic samples.

-Tarn retained his seat on the Great Ring, moving to Earth and later the terraformed Mars with the island of Arakko after the tournament and the Hellfire Gala.
-He attempted retribution on Sinister for the theft of his genes (despite giving his word to the Great Ring that he would leave the Krakoan mutants alone), but was thwarted.
-Unwilling to abandon his vengeance, Tarn was challenged to a duel by Storm, Regent of Arakko.
-Though he mutated and depowered her, Storm managed to get close enough to pierce Tarn's chest with a dagger.
-Tarn conceded the duel, restoring Storm and dropping the issue of revenge against Sinister.

-To secure influence over the Great Ring, Abigail Brand convinced Vulcan to challenge Tarn for his seat.
-Though they negated each other's powers, Tarn proved stronger and killed Vulcan.
+To secure influence over the Great Ring, Abigail Brand convinces Vulcan to challenge Tarn for his seat.
+Though they negate each other's powers, Tarn proved stronger and kills Vulcan.
 Immediately, Magneto challenged Tarn, while Sunspot secretly tricked Isca into wagering against him.
-With Isca's powers all but guaranteeing Tarn's defeat, Magneto managed to force his helmet onto the mage, blocking his gene-altering abilities, and killed him, claiming Tarn's seat on the Great Ring.
+Magneto forces his helmet onto Tarn, blocking his gene-altering abilities, then kills him, claiming Tarn's seat on the Great Ring.

-Tarn's soul remained in the Waiting Room, opting to wait for resurrection rather than proceeding to true death in the Well Beyond Worlds.
-When Storm arrived on a quest to resurrect Magneto, Tarn, enraged that his killer would be returned to life, attacked, using his powers on himself to transform into a massive monster.
-Storm defeated him, killing him a second time.